Airbotics/uptane-server/docs/introduction/uptane-primer.md

 Uptane builds on TUF in a few key ways:

-- It introduces a director repository to
+- It introduces a director repository to provide a partial view of the image repository specific to each set of clients.

 - It provides mechanisms for updating multiple ECUs together.